seamplex/feenox/README4academics.markdown

 # What

-[FeenoX][] is a [cloud-first][] [Unix][] stand-alone **program** (i.e. something your run, not something you have to link existing code against) that reads an [engineering-related problem][] in a [plain-text file containing definitions and instructions][].
+[FeenoX][] is a [cloud-first][] [Unix][] stand-alone **program** (i.e. something your [run][], not something you have to link existing code against) that reads an [engineering-related problem][] in a [plain-text file containing definitions and instructions][].
 That is to say, it reads the problem to be solved at run time and does not require the user (most of the time these will be [industry engineers][engineering-related problem] and not [hackers][Unix] nor PhDs) to compile and link custom code in order to solve a problem because it is *not a library*.
 It does not require the users to write a